tim-christy/temp/_posts/2020-02-01-central-limit-theorem.md

 ![](imgs/central-limit-theorem/pop_heights.png)

 Above we generated data about the heights of 250,000 people.
-The data we generated gave us a population that is uniformly distributed; meaning that every height is equally likely (weird world to imagine kind of).
+The data we generated gave us a population that is uniformly distributed; meaning that every height is equally likely (how different would that world look?).
 What is the mean height of this population?

 ```python
 round(np.mean(random_data),1)